IgorAnton/Custom-Assembler-Emulator/README.md

 RAM is divided into several regions.<br />
 First region is System Stack.
 System Stack is only used when Jumping to Subroutines (JSR instruction - See Branch and Jump Instructions).
 This allows nested and recursive subroutine cals, because PC and NZCV registers are stored onto this stack.<br />

+# Arithmetic Instructions

+  Aritihmetic Instructions can be of all four types (Zero, One, Two, Three Address), except INC and DEC (Zero and One Address).<br />
+  Arithmetic Instructions are as follows:
+  1. Addition - ADD
+  2. Subtraction - SUB
+  3. Multiplication - MUL
+  4. Division - DIV
+  5. Modulo - MOD
+  6. Increse By One - INC
+  7. Decrese By One - DEC

+  All Arithmetic Instructions Operation Codes start with three leftmost bits being 001, rest of the bits are indicators. <br />

+  OP CODES:

+      ADD <-> 001000
+      SUB <-> 001001
+      MUL <-> 001010
+      DIV <-> 001011
+      MOD <-> 001100
+      INC <-> 001101
+      DEC <-> 001110

+  All Arithmetic Instructions can affect NZCV Register.